DRM Associates provides extensive training in new product development, best practices, QFD, team launch & other topics.

-DRM Associates offers an extensive range of workshops to provide practical training in new product development, the practices and concepts of IPD/IPPD/CE and various methods and tools to plan manage and support product development, portfolio and pipeline management, project management, and engineering management.
+DRM Associates offers an extensive range of workshops to provide practical training on new product development; best practices; design optimization; and the various methods and tools to plan, manage and support product development.
+These workshops are primarily held onsite at your location and often are customized to your products, process and business environment.

 Assessing and Improving Product Development Workshop